RhaB17369/CHERLOCK/README.md

 # About
 cherlock is designed for IT security professionals looking to obtain an accurate and in-depth security assessment of information systems.
 Thanks to its flexibility and extensive configuration options, Spynet integrates seamlessly into security workflows, providing a comprehensive and technical view of the target infrastructure.
+# Contributing
+Any and all contributions, issues, features and tips are welcome.